jdeolive/suite/README.md

 * [JSTools](https://github.com/whitmo/jstools) - Latest
 * [Sphinx](http://sphinx.pocoo.org/) - 1.0+ (the full build requires LaTeX support)

+Ensure that all the above are installed so that the associated executables are on the `PATH` of the user building the suite.

 ## Quickstart

 1. Clone the repository: